The Digication Blog

 First, as they studied the differences between groups and surveyed Human Resource professionals, they discovered that many within HR didn’t even know about ePortfolios!

-Then, many who became familiar with digital student portfolios agreed that it would be helpful in getting to know a student’s skills and competencies, which are useful in a hiring context, which, in turn, is a high-impact insight.
+Then, many who became familiar with digital student portfolios agreed that it would help get to know a student’s skills and competencies, which are useful in a hiring context and is a high-impact insight.

 • When the students and faculty were asked what they thought were important things to include in an ePortfolio, two big, actionable points came up: